 beating death with lower fatalities

 The “Jim Reaper” campaign launched during the 2018 Super Bowl – one of the biggest drinking occasions of the year – and since, we’ve seen fatalities decreasing as drivers wise up.
-South Dakota has one of the lowest fatality rates in the nation, but even so, deaths decreased by 3% from 2017 to 2018.
 In 2019, crash fatalities hit the lowest ever recorded in South Dakota with a 20% drop.
 So far in 2022, we’re seeing a 35% decrease in year-over-year crash fatalities.
 Fatalities and DUIs were also down at the 2021 Sturgis Motorcycle Rally as Jim Reaper reminded riders to make smart decisions.

 The Jim Reaper campaign continues to gain traction, striking fear and silliness into the hearts and minds of drivers.
 Death is always watching, but Jim Reaper is nothing to fear for those who drive prepared.